chetnashah/webconcepts/nodejsNotes.md

 But if you pass an arrow function with `addListener/on`, then `this` is lexically bound.

 * calling order for listeners - Listeners are called in the order in which they were registered.

+The EventEmitter instance will emit its own `newListener` event before a listener is added to its internal array of listeners.
+The 'removeListener' event is emitted after the listener is removed.

 All readable and writable streams are event-emitters in nodejs.